 Put the keyboard on the main control panel in test mode by entering your access code, followed by 50.

 Locate the device with the weak battery and open the battery compartment.
 You may need a flat-head screwdriver to open the door.
-If the device is a smoke alarm or motion sensor, rotate it counterclockwise by 90 degrees and turn it over.
+If the device is a smoke alarm or motion sensor, rotate it counterclockwise by 90 degrees to release it from its mounting ring, and turn the unit over.
 The battery is in the back.

 Key your security code into the keyboard on the main panel and press the "Test" button.
 After the system verifies all its components and gives you an all-clear message, key in your security code once more and press "Off."
 Notify ADT online or by phone that the test is complete.